 RO Optimization Overview

-Basic optimization story is to decrease the chemical dosing cost (e.g., sulfuric acid or inhibitor) while satisfying water quality standards and preventing progress of an RO membrane scaling.
+Basic optimization story is to decrease the chemical dosing cost (e.g., sulfuric acid or inhibitor) while satisfying water quality standards and preventing progress of RO membrane scaling.

 RO optimization is to improve the operation in some period.
-This type of optimization problem is the scheduling problem, which is formulated and solved according to procedure as shown in Figure 1.1.1.
+This type of optimization problem is called a scheduling problem, which is formulated and solved according to procedure as shown in Figure 1.1.1.
 The procedure consists of drawing flow chart, formulation optimization problem, and calculation operational schedule.
 In this process, the first and the second are the steps to construct an optimization model and the third is the step to solve an optimization problem using the created model.